SimonLeclere/discord-starboards/docs/events.md

 ## starboardAlreadyStarred

-This event is emitted when a user reacts to a starboard embed with the starStar option disabled.
+This event is emitted when a user reacts to a starboard embed.
 The callback function is invoked with the emoji, the message and the user as arguments.

 ```js